-The Gunsight Pass Trail traverses a portion of the park from Lake McDonald Lodge, past the Sperry Chalet, Gunsight Lake and Lake Ellen Wilson to the Jackson Glacier Overlook.
-Both trailheads can be reached from the Going to the Sun Road.
-The entire trail is about 20 miles long and most thru hikers do it in 2 days with an overnight stop at one of several backcountry campgrounds or the Sperry Chalet.
+The Gunsight Pass Trail at Glacier National Park is a great hike that offers scenic views.
+Similar to the Swiftcurrent Trail, this is a fairly long route that connects with several others throughout the park.
+It runs for almost 20 miles, from the Lake McDonald Lodge, past the Sperry Chalet, Gunsight Lake, and Lake Ellen Wilson, to the Jackson Glacier Overlook.
+The trail offers prime views of several waterfalls along its length.
+(Both trailheads can be reached from the Going to the Sun Road.)
+Because of its length, most thru-hikers do it in two days with an overnight stop at one of several backcountry campgrounds or the Sperry Chalet.

-We aren’t much for backpacking so we decided on a shorter trek starting from the Jackson Glacier Overlook.
+The Trekkers aren’t much for overnight camping in the backcountry, so we chose to only attempt the portion that runs from the Jackson Glacier Overlook, on the Going to the Sun Road, to Florence Falls.
 Both of us entered this hike with a bit of trepidation as it was our first real foray into Grizzly Country.
-Our goal was to make it to the Florence Falls trail junction (4 miles in, making it a total hike of 8 miles).
+Our goal was to make it to the Florence Falls trail junction (four miles in, making it a total hike of eight miles, round trip).
 We had hopes of reaching the falls but wanted to wait to see how we were feeling when we got there.
-We knew going in that the final mile of the return trip would be a strenuous uphill climb so we planned to reserve some energy for that (and it was good we did).
+We knew going in that the final mile of the return trip would be a strenuous uphill climb, so we planned to reserve some energy for that (and it was good we did).

-We encountered another first on this trail…a wolverine (it looked nothing like Hugh Jackman! ) We were traversing one of the clearer portions of the trail, I was in the lead.
+We encountered another first on this trail…a wolverine (it looked nothing like Hugh Jackman! 😝) They are commonly known to this part of the park.
+We were traversing one of the clearer portions of the trail, I was in the lead.
 As I looked down the trail a wolverine came trotting towards us around a bend about 25 feet down the trail.
 We all stopped…he looked at us…we looked at him…he looked especially cranky as he panted in the heat…then he kept coming!
-We’ve never encountered a wolverine in the wild before but I’ve heard stories of their nastiness (apparently they’ve been known to kill moose that have gotten mired in snow drifts as well as a polar bear on at least one occasion–seriously!)
+We’ve never encountered a wolverine in the wild before but I’ve heard stories of their nastiness (apparently they’ve been known to kill moose that have gotten mired in snowdrifts, as well as a polar bear on at least one occasion–seriously!)
 At this point I was scanning the huckleberry-covered hillside for an escape route as I did NOT want to have to deal with this critter that is 1/10th my size but has the ability to kill creatures many times larger than me!
 Fortunately, at about that moment he decided it was too hot for a confrontation and sprinted off into the bushes.

-We did reach our 4 mile goal but did not make it to Florence Falls.
-We had the energy to continue on but knew it would have added over a mile to our trek and we had a hefty climb on the return trip.
-We were also running low on water so we again made the safe choice to turn back–this turned out to be wise as our water barely held out the remainder of the trip.
-Having faced our fears and successfully trekked 8 full miles in the middle of Grizzly country, we counted this hike as a success!
+We did reach our four-mile goal but did not make it to Florence Falls.
+We had the energy to continue on but knew it would have added over a mile to our trek and we still had a hefty climb ahead of us on the return trip.
+We were also running low on water so we again made the safe choice to turn back–this turned out to be wise as our water barely held out the remainder of the hike.
+Having faced our fears and successfully trekked eight full miles in the middle of grizzly country, we counted this hike as a success!